HuguesGuilleus/getDoc/docs/en/lang.md

 title: Supported languages
 ---

-`getDoc` split every line, give a type with regular expression and select it.
+`getDoc` split every lines, give a type with regular expressions and select it.
 It's required a minimum of indentation.

 Furthermore, this program is limited to global object.

 ## Comment
-This documentation system provides the go language.
+This documentation system provides from the go language.
 The documentation is in comments just before the documented element.
 If we want write many paragraph, you must write a commented line.
 A paragraph can be split on several line.
 ```c
 // A first paragraph.
 //